HOI-R1: Exploring the Potential of Multimodal Large Language Models for Human-Object Interaction Detection: Related Work

 \textbf{RL enhanced MLLMs on Visual Reasoning Tasks.} \quad Vision-R1~\cite{huang2025vision} uses an MLLM that combines cold-start initialization with RL to enhance reasoning capabilities on math benchmarks while generating human-like reasoning processes.
 Reason-RFT~\cite{tan2025reason} introduces a novel two-phase reinforcement fine-tuning framework that combines SFT with Chain-of-Thought (CoT) reasoning activation and Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} to enhance generalization in visual reasoning tasks.
-CrowdVLM-R1~\cite{wang2025crowdvlm} proposes Fuzzy Group Relative Policy Reward (FGRPR), a reinforcement learning framework that enhances vision-language models for crowd counting by combining GRPO with a fuzzy reward function.
 VLM-R1~\cite{shen2025vlm} focuses on tasks like Referring Expression Comprehension (REC) and Open-Vocabulary Object Detection (OVD), leveraging deterministic ground-truth annotations for stable reward computation.
 The study also highlights key insights such as reward hacking in object detection and the emergence of the "OD aha moment," where models first reason about object presence before localization.
 Based on these successful experiences, we extend the capabilities of MLLM to the more complex HOI task, design input instructions, training strategies, and reward functions for HOID, and provide new possible directions for further development in this field.